by: The My Medicare Matters Team

-If you are unhappy with your Medicare Advantage coverage, you can return to Original Medicare during the Medicare Advantage Disenrollment Period (Jan.
-1 – Feb.
-14) and the Open Enrollment Period.
+If you are unhappy with your Medicare Advantage coverage, you can return to Original Medicare or switch to a new Medicare Advantage plan the Medicare Advantage Open Enrollment Period (MA OEP) Jan.
+1 – Mar.
+31 and the Open Enrollment Period.
 Most people can switch Part D plans once a year, during the annual Open Enrollment Period (Oct.
 15 – Dec.
 7).
 But if you receive Extra Help with your Medicare prescription drug costs, you can switch plans as often as once a month.

 6. You may be able to switch to a Medigap plan